surjos/temp/Tutorial.md

 ### What you need

 * Clone or download and unzip the latest *Razor AHRS Firmware* from [GitHub](https://github.com/ptrbrtz/razor-9dof-ahrs).
 * Download and install the [Arduino Software](http://arduino.cc/en/Main/Software).
 We will use it to     upload the firmware and calibrate the sensors.
+Any *Arduino* versions 1.x should work fine, tested with version 1.0.5.

 ### Uploading the firmware